Geographic distribution

 A summary of the disease in animal hosts is given in the WOAH Technical disease card.

-The panel to the right summarizes all evidence collected by EFSA from published experimental infection studies describing the health effects of this pathogen in host animal species.
-Scroll down through the content.
+The panel to the right summarizes all evidence collected by EFSA from published experimental infection studies describing the health effects of sheep pox and goat pox in host animal species.

 Summaries of available scientific evidence are provided concerning: